 - 3 tablespoon extra virgin olive oil

-- 1 tbsp wine vinegar eg champagne vinegar
+- 1 tablespoon wine vinegar eg champagne vinegar

 - Dice the bread in small bite-sized chunks (around ½in/1cm square) and lay in a layer in a wide bowl (a double layer is fine).
 Dice the tomatoes in roughly the same size then add them to the bowl on top, along with any juices that collect.
 Sprinkle over the salt and set the bowl aside.

 - Slice up the basil and add to the bowl.
 Gently toss then leave the salad to sit around 20 minutes, ideally, before eating to let the flavors mingle (you can also leave a little longer in the fridge).

 - Bourbon Roasted Cherry Ice Cream by The Redhead Baker